owbezick/Standards-Based-Gradebook/README.md

 * First, if you do not have R or RStudio on your computer, follow the tutorial [here](https://rstudio-education.github.io/hopr/starting.html).

 The following instructions are documented in [this](https://youtu.be/e5deUoDPng8) video.
-* Once you have R, download the repository as a .zip file.
+* Once you have R & RStudio, download the repository as a .zip file.
 * Open the .rproj.
-Once the RStudio window is open, navigate to utils > libraries.R.
+Once the RStudio window is open, navigate to Professor-App > utils > libraries.R.
 Once you are on this page, ensure each dependency is installed (there should be a banner on the top which prompts the user to install them).
-* Once the libraries are installed, click the Run App button on the top right of the script.
+* Once the libraries are installed, navigate to the App.R file, and click the Run App button on the top right of the script.
 * From there, follow the prompts to initialize your class and you are up and running!
 * To create a separate app for a different class, just repeat the process and save the code in a different directory.